hyperledger/firefly/doc-site/docs/tutorials/chains/cardano.md

 ```

 If you're developing against a testnet such as preview, you can receive funds from the [testnet faucet](https://docs.cardano.org/cardano-testnets/tools/faucet).
 Pass the `address` from that response to the faucet.

+## Next steps: Develop a contract

+Now that you have a stack running, you're ready to start developing contracts for it.
+See the [Cardano custom contract guide](../custom_contracts/cardano.md) for more information.